Sikth: Members and other projects

 James teaches bass and is Gallows' drum tech.
 He is a member of supergroups Krokodil and Gold Key, and allegedly part of the hardcore punk group The Hell.
 James also played bass for Pure Love's live shows on their 2014 farewell tour.
 Devin Townsend confirmed on Twitch that James is playing bass on his upcoming production Lightwork.
+James is also rumoured to be the bassist in anonymous band President.